gpoulios/deathadderv2/README.md

 Device protocol has been largely ported from [openrazer](https://github.com/openrazer/openrazer).
 GUI mostly built using [native-windows-gui](https://github.com/gabdube/native-windows-gui).

-So far supports the following:
+So far supports the following (all saved on the device, including the color):

 - DPI and DPI stages
 - Polling rate